cloudflare/cloudflare-docs/products/railgun/src/content/user-guide/railgun-execution.md

 `wan.port` | The port on which to listen for WAN connections.
 Defaults to 2408.
 `stderr.file` | Name of log file to write stderr messages to.
 Useful for debugging crashes.
 `log.level` | The maximum level of log message to output.
 0 = errors only; 1 = informational messages; 5 = debugging.
 The default is 0.
-`syslog.addr` | The network address (hostname:port) of the syslog server to connect to using UDP, or a path for a connection using a Unix domain socket.
+`syslog.addr` | The network address (`hostname:port`) of the syslog server to connect to using UDP, or a path for a connection using a Unix domain socket.
 Defaults to the empty string which means that the system configured syslog will be used via a Unix domain socket.
 `lan.timeout` | The number of seconds to wait while trying to connect to a web server or for a read from the server.
 Defaults to 30.
 `wan.tls` | Whether to use TLS for the WAN connection.
 Defaults to 1 and should only be set to 0 for testing.
-If no certificate files are provided, but `wan.tls=1` and `activate.server` is non-empty rg-listener will attempt to acquire a certificate from the activation server.
+If no certificate files are provided, but `wan.tls=1` and `activate.server` is non-empty, `rg-listener` will attempt to acquire a certificate from the activation server.
-`memcached.servers` | Space separated list of memcached servers in host:port format that will be used for caching.
+`memcached.servers` | Space separated list of memcached servers in `host:port` format that will be used for caching.
 There is not default and this must be set.
 `memcached.timeout` | The maximum amount of time (in ms) to wait for retrieval of a cached page from memcached.
 The default is 100.
 `memcached.expiration` | The expiration time of individual memcached items in seconds.
 The default is 600 seconds (10 minutes).
 If set to 0 then the expiration time is infinite.
-`memcached.connect` | The host:port for the memcached server.
+`memcached.connect` | The `host:port` for the memcached server.
 Defaults to `127.0.0.1:11211`.
 `memcached.limit` | The maximum size (in bytes) of pages that will be stored in memcached.
 Defaults to 100,000.
 `stats.enabled` | Determines whether statistics are gathered or not.
 Defaults to 0 (set to 1 for statistics output).
 `stats.url` | Sets the URL (e.g. `http://stats.example.com:9090/`) to periodically POST stats to.
 Defaults to empty for disabled.